 This model is assembled using dozens of tiny screws.
 The screw are supplied in bags that are marked by DeAgostini based on their size and the material they drive into, such as AP, BP, CM, DM, etc. The first letter is the size and the second is the material it is meant for (P for plastic, M for metal).
 As there will be many different types of screws used keeping them organized is extremely helpful.
 And, since DeAgostini includes extra screws in every issue, you will need someplace to store them all.

 I bought a cheap 36-slot organizer from Amazon but any similar product would work fine.
 I used the small designation labels included on each screw bag to mark each compartment to keep everything tidy.

 I still recommend pre-threading all of the metal holes with the correct screw before attaching things into place.
 This simply involves driving the intended screw into each hole and removing it before actually fastening anything together.
 The screws are made of harder metal than the die-cast parts so they should create threads in the metal.
 This will make the actual connection straighter and easier to use.

 However, a game-changer for the metal screws is to pick up some 3-in-One Multi-Purpose Oil and add a tiny drop to the tip of each metal screw (or into the hole).
 Using this, the metal screws feed much easier and won’t bind, break, and strip nearly as often.

 If you plan on modifying your car, you may want to look into some of the many mods available to us before you start building.

 See our MODS page for details.

-Finally, there will a lot of other Charger R/T model builders online where you can learn more about the kit, build tips and tricks, videos, ask questions, and join discussions.
+Finally, there are many other DeAgostini 1:8 scale Dodge Charger R/T partwork model builders online where you can learn more about the kit, build tips and tricks, videos, ask questions, and join discussions.
 Don’t be a stranger, we are friendly!